I remember when I attended my cabin crew assessment day, my mind was spinning with questions about the group exercise:

 Your ship makes an emergency landing on the moon.
 You have the following equipment with you:

 Choose three priority items that you would take with you from the ship.
-When your group has reached a consensus, write them down on the whiteboard.
+When your group has reached a consensus, write them on the whiteboard.
 You have 15 minutes to complete the task.

 You have the following group of cabin crew: